Nictiz/Nictiz-tooling-testscripts/generate/README.md

 ## Conformancelab properties

-On the Conformancelab test platform, a property file in JSON format should be added to TestScript folders with data about these scripts.
+For the Conformancelab test platform, a property file in JSON format should be added to TestScript folders with data about these script sets.
 As part of this build process, these files are derived from several ANT build properties and a file called `src-properties.json`.
 This file is expected in each NTS source directory.
-This file is processed and leads to a file called `properties.json` in the output directory and renamed to `properties.json`.
+This file is processed and leads to a file called `properties.json` in the output directory.

 A distinction can be made between regular TestScript-set properties and the properties for a loadresources script